jamesrochabrun/Argus/README.md

 ---

-### 3. `test_animation` - Animation QA Testing
+### 3. `high` - Comprehensive Analysis

-**When to use:** You're testing UI animations and need frame-by-frame analysis of timing, smoothness, and easing curves.
+**When to use:** You need frame-by-frame analysis for animations, bug detection, and accessibility - all in one.
+Keep recordings short (1-3 seconds) due to higher cost.

 **Example prompt:**
 ```
-Record the Simulator for 2 seconds and analyze with mode test_animation
+Record the Simulator for 2 seconds and analyze with mode high
 ```

 **Expected output:**